kolonialno/troncos/README.md

 ### Adding tracing context to your log

 Troncos has a Structlog processor that can be used to add the `span_id` and `trace_id` properties to your log.
-More infomation can be found in the [Tracing](#tracing) section in this document.
+More information can be found in the [Tracing](#tracing) section in this document.
 This is used by the `configure_structlog` helper method by default.

 ### Request logging middleware

 Finding the relevant traces in Tempo and Grafana can be difficult.
 The request logging middleware exist to make it easier to connect HTTP requests to traces.
-More infomation can be found in the [Tracing](#tracing) section in this document.
+More information can be found in the [Tracing](#tracing) section in this document.